Product Consultant

 -

-Lightweight research and real-world workflow analysis surface where customers get stuck, what they value, and what’s slowing progress. -
+Lightweight research and real world workflow analysis reveal where customers get stuck, what they value most, and what is slowing progress.
+This helps teams prioritize the right problems, make clear product decisions, and move forward with confidence.

-Clear problem framing creates alignment around the decisions that truly matter.
+Clear problem framing helps teams focus on the decisions that matter most.

-Effective iteration builds on what’s already working rather than defaulting to large-scale redesigns.
+Effective iteration builds on what is already working, rather than defaulting to large redesigns.

-Targeted improvements focus on specific workflows and interactions, increasing clarity, usability, and time-to-value while preserving existing strengths. -
+Targeted improvements focus on specific workflows and interactions, helping teams prioritize what to improve next and increase clarity, usability, and time to value while preserving existing strengths.

-Early usability testing reduces rework and prevents costly product missteps before launch.
+Early usability testing reduces rework and prevents costly product missteps by surfacing issues before launch.

-Rapid feedback surfaces issues in workflows and interactions while changes are still small and inexpensive to make. -
+Rapid feedback highlights breakdowns in workflows and interactions while changes are still small, fast, and inexpensive to address.

-This often looks like embedded research, collaborative design thinking, and helping teams move faster as new questions emerge.
+This often includes lightweight research, collaborative design thinking, and hands on help that enables teams to move faster as new questions emerge.

 My work in practice